Elizabeth, Lady Blount: Flat Earth advocacy

 On 11 May 1904, Lady Blount hired a photographer to use a telephoto-lens camera to take a picture from Welney of a large white sheet, which she had placed the bottom edge near the surface of the river at Rowbotham's original position 6 mi away.
 The photographer, Edgar Clifton from Dallmeyer's studio, mounted his camera 2 ft above the water at Welney and was surprised to be able to obtain a picture of the target, which he believed should have been invisible to him, given the low mounting point of the camera.
 Lady Blount published the pictures far and wide.
 Blount's letter did not discuss the effects of atmospheric refraction but the photographer noted a mirage which he described as "an aqueous shimmering vapour [appearing] to float unevenly on the surface of the canal."

 These controversies became a regular feature in the English Mechanic magazine in 1904–05, which published Blount's photo and reported two experiments in 1905 that showed the opposite results.
 One of these, by Clement Stratton on the Ashby Canal, showed a dip on a sight-line only above the surface.
+In 1906, Blount published her own version of Rowbotham's Zetetic Astronomy, with her own additions.
+A year later, she sought to contact Alfred Russel Wallace, who had infamously attempted to debunk the flat earth decades prior, but was ignored by him.

+Other pursuits

+Blount undertook various other pursuits during this period.
+She sold "Lady Blount's Muric Acid", which purported to cure rheumatism and gout, and published a pamphlet in 1905 promoted "magnetic corsets", which through magnetic currents she claimed helped against stomach ulcers, promoted the circulation and could cure a wide variety of ailments.
+She also claimed to have invented a type of airplane that would reportedly allow anyone who could use a bicycle to fly.

+In 1909, she had founded Lady Blount’s Medical Aid Society along with Francis Sinclair Kennedy, a conman who enlisted famous accomplices under the guise of providing false teeth to the poor, and had them pay extortionate rates for sub-standard dental work.
+After Kennedy left the organisation in October 1909, Lady Blount continued operations from an office on Charing Cross, which also served as offices for the Universal Zetetic Society, until being evicted on January 1910.
+Patients had complained about having their teeth pulld by a dentist without any qualifications, and occasionally by her personal secretary and UZS vice-president Charles Watkyns de Lacy Evans, a practicing private physician without any qualifications in dentistry either, and not receiving any false teeth.
+She was investigated by police, and the Medical Aid Society was liquidated due to severe financial issues in 1911.